 Together with Dr. Feroze Mahmood and a multidisciplinary Valve Research Group, normal and abnormal size, shape, and geometric parameters pertaining to the mitral, tricuspid, and aortic valves are being researched.
 In addition, we are studying the impact different surgical interventions (e.g., aortic valve replacement and mitral annuloplasty) have on native valve function and surrounding anatomy.
 To accomplish this, we analyze 3D echocardiographic data using commercially available software, including Philips Qlab and TomTec Image Arena.
 These software programs enable us to dynamically track and measure anatomical changes in a clinically feasible fashion.

-We are currently in the process of extending similar analyses to normal and pathologic tricuspid valves, leading to a more robust understanding of tricuspid valve behavior.
+We are currently extending similar analyses to normal and pathologic tricuspid valves, leading to a more robust understanding of tricuspid valve behavior.
 Investigations are also underway to investigate the in vivo effects of different annuloplasty devices on dynamic valve motion and geometry.
 These data and analyses hold significant potential in furthering the evidence base for valve repair strategies and surgical decision-making toward achieving the best outcomes.

-The multidisciplinary Valve Research Group is involved with multiple national and international universities, engaged in devising new methods of interrogating valvular structures using 3D echocardiography.
-We are continuing our collaboration with Cardiology and Vascular and Endovascular Surgery on multiple projects including clinical trials, which include the following:
+The Valve Research Group is involved with multiple national and international universities engaged in devising new methods of interrogating valvular structures using 3D echocardiography.
+We are continuing our collaboration with Cardiology and Vascular and Endovascular Surgery on multiple projects, including clinical trials:

 We have also successfully demonstrated the use of 3D echocardiography in analyzing mitral valve geometry in patients with functional mitral valve regurgitation (FMR).
 Previously, the understanding of annular dynamics in FMR was largely limited to information derived from animal models.

-The Valve Research Group has been recognized and granted the status of hospital "core laboratory" for 3D printing establishing a state-of-the-art 3D printing laboratory.
-Additionally multiple echocardiography simulators serve as a dedicated simulation laboratory.
+The Valve Research Group has been recognized and granted the status of a hospital "core laboratory" for 3D printing, establishing a state-of-the-art 3D printing laboratory.
+We have recently begun 3D printing patient-specific mitral valves for creation of silicone replicas to be placed in our state-of-the-art pulse duplicator device, which generates realistic pulsatility and allows for TEE visualization.
+Additionally, multiple echocardiography simulators serve as a dedicated simulation laboratory.

-Multi-Center Experience with the Rapid Deployment EDWARDS INTUITY Valve System For Aortic Valve ReplaceMent (TRANSFORM Trial, Protocol Number 2011-02); Edwards Lifesciences; 2014-2024; PI: Kamal Khabbaz MD (Co-Investigator: David Liu MD)
+Multi-Center Experience with the Rapid Deployment EDWARDS INTUITY Valve System for Aortic Valve ReplaceMent (TRANSFORM Trial).
+Edwards Lifesciences, 2014-2024; PI: Kamal Khabbaz, MD (Co-Investigator: David Liu, MD)